-- 4.1 The formation of a Norfolk Against Scams Partnership (NASP) will support the priorities of the Trading Standards Service: - Enabling economic growth by providing support for businesses and ensuring a level playing field by tackling the most serious illegal trading - Safeguarding communities and vulnerable people by engaging with communities and businesses to build resilience to scams and rogue traders - Protecting public safety, health and well-being and ensuring trading is legal, honest and fair - 4.2 A NASP will build on the 'Uniting Norfolk Against Financial Abuse and Scams' conference, jointly organised by the Norfolk Safeguarding Adults Board and Trading Standards, held in Norwich on 14 September 2017.
-Over 90 organisations came together to hear the work that academia, statutory and voluntary agencies and businesses are delivering to safeguard people in the UK from scams. - 4.3 Section 42(3) of the Care Act 2014 clearly states that abuse includes financial abuse; and for that purpose "financial abuse" includes: - (a) having money or other property stolen, - (b) being defrauded, - (c) being put under pressure in relation to money or other property, and - (d) having money or other property misused. - 4.4 Added to this the most recent edition of the "Statutory Guidance to support Local Authorities implement the Care Act 2014" recognises that Trading Standards has a valuable contribution to make in ensuring adults are safeguarded, saying:

-14.29 In all cases this is financial abuse and the adult at risk can be persuaded to part with large sums of money and in some cases their life savings.
-These instances should always be reported to the local police service and local authority Trading Standards Services for investigation.
-The Safeguarding Adults Board will need to consider how to involve local Trading Standards in its work.

-For further information please see The Scams Team Smart Guide: Scams, Adult Social Care and The Care Act (Appendix 2 to this report).
+- b) reducing the deprivation of an individual's assets which will support them to use their funds on their choice of care and support. - c) reducing the known impact following an incident of scamming which commonly includes loss of confidence and need for a greater level of support - 5.2 NASP will build on the 'Uniting Norfolk Against Financial Abuse and Scams' conference, jointly organised by the Norfolk Safeguarding Adults Board (NSAB) and Trading Standards, held in Norwich on 14 September 2017.
+Over 230 delegates from 90 organisations came together to hear the work that academia, statutory and voluntary agencies and businesses are delivering to safeguard people in the UK from scams. - 5.3 Section 42(3) of the Care Act 2014 clearly states that abuse includes financial abuse and, for that purpose, "financial abuse" includes: - (a) having money or other property stolen - (b) being defrauded, - (c) being put under pressure in relation to money or other property, and - (d) having money or other property misused - 5.4 Added to this, the most recent edition of the "Statutory Guidance to support Local Authorities implement the Care Act 2014" recognises that Trading Standards has a valuable contribution to make in ensuring adults are safeguarded, saying: - 14.29 In all cases this is financial abuse and the adult at risk can be persuaded to part with large sums of money and in some cases their life savings.
+These instances should always be reported to the local police service and local authority.
+Trading Standards Services for investigation.
+The Safeguarding Adults Board will need to consider how to involve local Trading Standards in its work. - 5.5 For further information please see The Scams Team Smart Guide: Scams, Adult Social Care and The Care Act (Appendix 2 to this report). - 5.6 The formation of the NASP will continue to reduce the risk of people becoming victims of scams and help make Norfolk a scam free county.
+This initiative also complements the council's ongoing support of 'Dementia Friends' and 'In Good Company'.

-- 4.5 The formation of the NASP will continue to reduce the risk of people becoming victims of scams and help make Norfolk a scam free county.
-This initiative complements the council's ongoing support of 'Dementia Friends' and 'In Good Company' - 4.6 The risks associated with the NASP are: - Failure to deliver the Partnership effectively as a result of reduced resources for the Trading Standards Service and/or other services in the Council; which would lead to a potential increase in the number of scam victims and reputational damage to the Council. - Reluctance of Members to embrace the spirit of this Partnership by choosing not to act as Scambassadors; which would lead to reputational damage to the Council. - Reluctance of the Council's employees to undertake the Friends Against Scams training and as a result fail to identify and support a victim of scams; leading to victims failing to get support and reputational damage to the Council
+The risks associated with the NASP are:

+- a) Failure to deliver the Partnership effectively as a result of reduced resources for the Trading Standards Service and/or other services in the Council; which would lead to a potential increase in the number of scam victims and reputational damage to the Council. - b) Reluctance of Members to embrace the spirit of this Partnership by choosing not to act as Scambassadors; which would lead to reputational damage to the Council. - c) Reluctance of the Council's employees to undertake the Friends Against Scams training and as a result fail to identify and support a victim of scams; leading to victims failing to get support and reputational damage to the Council